Docker Image Paths and Configuration Options

 In this case mapping the same

-<cache-directory> would speedup second run.
+<cache-directory> would speed up the second run.

 Turn off user statistics